checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/coding/LostInstance.md

     throw new IllegalArgumentException("x must be nonnegative");
 {% endhighlight %}

-The instance might have been created to make use of a constructor side effect, but such a case would be a bug in its own right.
+The instance might have been created in order to make use of a constructor side effect, but such a case would be a bug in its own right.

 This check was inspired by the FindBugs detector [RV_EXCEPTION_NOT_THROWN](http://findbugs.sourceforge.net/bugDescriptions.html#RV_EXCEPTION_NOT_THROWN){:target="_blank"}.
 However, this check is not restricted to exceptions.